Eyesore123/quote-generator/README.md

 - How routing works in Angular
 - Simple Python functions for data manipulation (quotes)
 - Flask commands
 - The limitations of Flask's built-in server, which can cause weird issues on debug mode by running multiple processes of scheduler.
 If I run the scheduler in debug mode, it will send as many emails as it can within a second.
 It can also print statements like there was no tomorrow.
+It's similar to how useEffect can run multiple times in React.
 - The differences between different servers: Flask, Gunicorn, Waitress
 - How to deploy backend API using Flask
 - Render.com is not very easy to use when you're working with a single-page application and want to redirect routes through index file.
 I couldn't get the frontend to work with Render, then I switched to Netlify and boom! - it worked immediately.
 Setting up the SPA configurations for the server can be a bit tricky.